St. Thomas Public Library COVID-19 Service Updates + FAQs

 How do I sign up for a library card to use digital resources like eBooks or databases?

-To sign up for a new library card, please fill out the form here: https://stthomaspubliclibrary.ca/virtual-card/
+To sign up for a new library card, please visit the library at 153 Curtis Street with photo ID, or fill out the form for a virtual card here: https://stthomaspubliclibrary.ca/virtual-card/

 What resources can I use digitally?